-Our time is our life, and how we spend it shapes our character, our happiness, our success and our future.
-How does God want us to spend our free time?
+How we spend time shapes our character, our happiness, our success and our future.
+What do you do in your free time?
+How does God want us to spend our time?

 A few years ago an African friend making her first trip to a Western nation visited our home.
 She observed my wife working in the house and preparing dinner.
 She was amazed to see one labor-saving device after the other: an electric stove, a large refrigerator and freezer, a microwave oven, a garbage disposal, a dishwasher, a washer and dryer, and a vacuum cleaner.